SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/05_CPP_Course.md

 	std::cout << "a = " << a << "\n";
 }
 ```
-<mark style="background: #FFF3A3A6;">Why a prints 10 instead of 11.
-The expression of decltype's operand is a</mark> <mark style="background: #BBFABBA6;">unevaluated context</mark>. <mark style="background: #FFF3A3A6;">The compiler doesn't produce a code if the expression is a unevaluated context.
-This is guarantee with the language rule.
-C language has one example of unevaluated context, but C++ has many.
-The only unevaluated context in C is the sizeof operator, and the sizeof operator's operand doesn't evaluated in C++ too.
-Examples</mark>:
+#Cpp_Interview_Question

+> [!warning]  Warning: Expression that is operand of the decltype is considered as "unevaluated context".

+> [!note] Note: Unevaluated Context
+> There are certain places that the compiler doesn't evaluate the expression inside them.
+We call that situation "Unevaluated Context".
+The not execution of the expression that considered as unevaluated context is guaranteed by the language rules.
+There is one example of it in C, that is expression of "sizeof()"operator.
+But, there are several examples of it in C++ and, one of them is the expression of the decltype specifier.

+> [!example] Example: Unevaluated context example
 ```cpp
 // Unevaluated Context exmaple. using namespace std;